OpenTreeOfLife/reference-taxonomy/doc/ott2.9.md

 # Open Tree of Life reference taxonomy version 2.9

-Version 2.9 is not released yet.
 Version 2.9 draft 12 was generated on 12 October 2015.
+Draft 12 is the final draft in the 2.9 series of drafts.

 ## Download